tgross/blog.0x74696d.com/_posts/2015-03-04-go-get-considered-harmful.md

 # Bad dependency management leads to bad workarounds

-This sad story has lead to a bunch of different workarounds, all of which are flawed in pretty serious ways.
+This sad story has led to a bunch of different workarounds, all of which are flawed in pretty serious ways.

 ## gopkg.in